sparsh1706/ETL-Pipeline/README.md

 This project analyzes how wildfire events impact air pollution levels over time and geography, with a focus on California and Arizona.

-Rather than treating this as a pure data engineering task, I framed it as a data science impact analysis problem, where the goal was to:
+I built this data science impact analysis project as part of my course over 3 months, where the goal was to:

 - Engineer meaningful features from raw environmental data